-The facelifted Toyota Yaris is due to arrive in South Africa this month with a host of updates that include revised exterior and interior styling as well as the introduction of a new 1.5-litre engine.
-Here's what you can expect from the facelifted Yaris!
+The Toyota Yaris Pulse has been introduced in the South African market, replete with a host of updates that include revised exterior and interior styling, upgraded features as well as the introduction of a new 1.5-litre engine.
+Herewith the specifications and prices of the updated range...

 The ornate LED-adorned taillight clusters certainly give the Yaris a more distinctive rear aspect.